 Kay was devoted to seeking Social Justice.
 She volunteered with the League of Women Voters and while a college student in California, she joined Cesar Chavez and his organization, the United Farm Workers.
 She remained active in volunteering to aid underrepresented minorities.
 After she moved to Fort Collins, she joined Volunteers Clearing House on old Linden St where she helped low-income and single mothers find gainful employment.
 Kay was a creative person.
 She crafted beautiful embroidered pieces for friends and family.
 She was also passionate about writing.
 She wrote weekly articles for The Triangle Review, a regional newspaper in Fort Collins.
 She authored many magazine articles which led to her publishing a business magazine, Stepping Stones.
 She authored a beginning reader/ESL series “Pat the Pet” with friend and illustrator, Fran Coleman.
 Later in life, Kay began writing fantasy novels and short stories in earnest.
 She was finally able to attain her dream of being a published fantasy author with her Andor “Demons” series.
 She also created a series of novels and short stories about Half-Elven warriors fighting against genocide in the Marches.

 She is survived by her children: Sarah of Brighton, Amelia and Demetri of Bronx NY; brother Jerry Uribe of Roseville CA; sisters-in-law Dorothea Theodoratus of Fair Oaks CA and Alice Parker of Birdsview WA; and many friends.

 Private services will be held at a later date.
 In lieu of flowers, please consider donating to your local women’s shelter or food bank.

-To send flowers to the family or plant a tree in memory of M Kathleen "Kay" Uribe - Theodoratus, please visit our floral store.
+You can still show your support by sending flowers directly to the family, or by planting a memorial tree in the memory of M Kathleen "Kay" Uribe - Theodoratus